A Practical Theory of Generalization in Selectivity Learning: A New Generalization Theory

 In this section, we target the second goal in Problem Definition --- OOD generalization error beyond the PAC learning framework. \textbf{The main results appear in the callout for Theorem \ref{thm: ood}}.

-The Theorem shows that under the realizable assumption, whenever a predictor $\hat{S}$ is trained to $(\epsilon, \delta)$-learn using $n$ i.i.d. samples from a training distribution $Q$, its generalization error on a different testing distribution $P$ is automatically bounded above by $C \sqrt{\epsilon}$ with probability at least $1 - \delta$, for some constant $C$, assuming that Assumptions \ref{assump: bdd} through \ref{assump: samp_R}, as introduced later in Section \ref{subsec: ood_theory}, hold.
+The theorem shows that under the realizable assumption, a predictor $\hat{S}$ trained with $n$ i.i.d. samples from a training distribution $Q$ to $(\epsilon, \delta)$-learn will have its generalization error on a different testing distribution $P$ bounded above by $C \sqrt{\epsilon}$ with probability at least $1 - \delta$, provided that Assumptions \ref{assump: bdd} through \ref{assump: samp_R} (introduced later in \S ~\ref{subsec: ood_theory}) hold.
 As will be introduced in \S~\ref{section.neucdf}, this result will theoretically demonstrate the potential advantage of modeling CDFs over selectivities in terms of out-of-distribution generalization error.

 The assumptions are relatively mild.
-Intuitively, Assumption \ref{assump: bdd} requires only that $\hat{S}$ is bounded and that the densities exist; Assumption \ref{assump: samp_x} stipulates that the region covered by the testing distribution $P$ must be contained within the region covered by the training distribution $Q$; and Assumption \ref{assump: samp_R} essentially requires sufficient diversity in the training ranges.
+Intuitively, Assumption \ref{assump: bdd} requires only that $\hat{S}$ is bounded and that the \emph{densities exist}; Assumption \ref{assump: samp_x} stipulates that the region covered by the testing distribution $P$ must be \emph{contained within} the region covered by the training distribution $Q$; and Assumption \ref{assump: samp_R} essentially requires sufficient \emph{diversity} in the training ranges.